IQSS/dss-webscrape/docs/chapter_01.md

 ### How to View HTML Source?

 **View HTML Source Code:**
-Right-click in an HTML page and select "View Page Source" (in Chrome), or similar in other browsers.
+Right-click in an HTML page and select `View Page Source` (in Chrome), or similar in other browsers.
 This will open a window containing the HTML source code of the page we are retrieving from the site.

 **Inspect an HTML Element:**
-Right-click on an element (or a blank area), and choose "Inspect" or "Inspect Element" to see what elements are made up of.
+Right-click on an element (or a blank area), and choose `Inspect` or `Inspect Element` to see what elements are made up of.
 This is the content we are viewing in our browser.

 ## Document Object Model (DOM)